-Kung Pao cauliflower meatballs combine cauliflower, quinoa, breadcrumbs, and spices to master the delight of a meatless “meatball”.
+Kung Pao cauliflower meatballs combine cauliflower, quinoa, breadcrumbs, and spices to master the delight of a meatless "meatball".
 Enjoy as an appetizer or serve over rice for a vegetarian meal.
-We’re giving the Chinese takeout standard a wholesome upgrade with nutrient and fiber-dense quinoa and cauliflower.
-And I know the concept of meatless meatballs may sound like an oxymoron, but when done well, they’re downright delicious and a great way to sneak in extra whole-grains and veggies.
+Today, we’re giving the Chinese takeout standard a wholesome upgrade by using nutrient- and fiber-dense quinoa and cauliflower.
+And I know the concept of meatless meatballs may sound like an oxymoron, however, when done well, they’re downright delicious and a great way to sneak in extra whole-grains and veggies.

 - *Cauliflower Meatballs*

 - 3 large eggs

 - 1 tsp. garlic powder

 - 2 Tbsp. lower-sodium soy sauce or tamari